Bangkok, Thailand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Be careful to choose the correct kind.
-Many adapters for sale now are simply plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types A, B, C and O. Be careful to pick the necessary kind.
+The majority of adapters on sale are simply plug changers and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most areas.

 What to wear/what to pack: